Web Scraping (Data Extraction)

 All the different extraction options listed in this chapter are demo'ed with the "Demo-Extract" example macro that ships with Kantu.

-CLICK - The Extract command can also be used for relative click(s).
-Nothing is extracted in this case, but Kantu clicks inside the pink box.
+CLICKCTRL - The Extract command can also be used for relative click(s).
+Nothing is extracted in this case, but Kantu clicks, shift-clicks or control-clicks inside the pink box.

 4. Where is the extracted data?